Go-to Instagram Marketing Strategies for Higher Education

 Measuring the Effectiveness of Your Instagram Marketing Strategy

-As the site’s popularity continues to grow, competition will become even more heated, making it vitally important to measure the success of your higher education Instagram marketing campaigns on an ongoing basis through Instagram Insights.
+As the site’s popularity continues to grow, competition on Instagram for higher education will become even more heated, making it vitally important to measure the success of your campaigns on an ongoing basis through Instagram Insights.

 The comprehensive analytics suite is similar to Facebook’s tool of the same name, and offers insights into everything from views and interactions on particular posts, to specific demographic information about your followers such as their age, gender, and location.